My buddy Stan has a habit of dropping things off when I am not around.

 I have never seen Stan so considerate, so reliable and so well-mannered.
 He helped with the cooking.
 He did the dishes.
 He made himself useful around the house.

-He started by doing all the little chores that my wife has been nagging me to do for months.
+He started by doing all the little chores my wife has been nagging me to do for months.
 He hung pictures.
 He cleaned the garage.
 He fixed a big crack in the sidewalk.
 He got all of our major and minor appliances humming in perfect harmony.

 It was like night and day.

 It was not natural.

 Things got so extreme that Stan started watching The Bachelor with her on Monday nights while I watched Kung Fu movies in the basement.